HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

 # First-Order, Reverse-Mode Automatic Differentiation

-Support for first-order, reverse-mode automatic differentiation (autodiff) is provided by the @Mathematics.NET.AutoDiff.GradientTape class.
+Support for first-order, reverse-mode automatic differentiation (autodiff) is provided by the `GradientTape` class.

 ## Gradient tapes